Google App Engine

 Prior to start working, consider the following prerequisites:

-- Google App Engine works with Python versions 2.5 and higher.
+Google App Engine works with Python versions 2.5 and later.

 Google App Engine support in PyCharm